 nor did I go up to Jerusalem to those who were apostles before me; but I went away to Arabia, and returned once more to Damascus.Galatians 1:17(NASB)

-Paul stressed that God, had set him apart from his mother's womb, and that he was called by His mercy and grace, to be God's special mouthpiece.
-He declared that God was pleased to reveal His Son in him, so that he might preach Christ crucified, risen and ascended among the Gentiles.. and so we read, I did not immediately consult with flesh and blood.
+It was not man, but God Who chose Paul, and it was God the Father Who was pleased to reveal His Son in him.
+Paul was called and chosen so that he might preach the gospel of Christ crucified, risen, and ascended, among the Gentiles... and so we read, "I did not immediately consult with flesh and blood."